 The per capita income in Port Orchard in 2010 was $29,571, which is upper middle income relative to Washington, and upper middle income relative to the rest of the US.
 This equates to an annual income of $118,284 for a family of four.
 However, Port Orchard contains both very wealthy and poor people as well.

 Port Orchard is a very ethnically-diverse city.
 The people who call Port Orchard home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Orchard residents report their race to be White, followed by Asian.
 Port Orchard also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 12.34% of the city’s residents.
-Important ancestries of people in Port Orchard include Irish, English, Norwegian, and European.
+Important ancestries of people in Port Orchard include Irish, English, European, and Norwegian.

 The most common language spoken in Port Orchard is English.
 Other important languages spoken here include Tagalog and Spanish.